UrbanOS-Public/juno/README.md

 ## Notes

 - This instance has it's own auth0 tenant "urbanos-demo".
-Contact "benjamin.mitchinson@accenture.com" to be added as a user or admin.
+Contact Fred Estabrook to be added as a user or admin.
 A login at that tenant is required to access Andi or Discovery
 - See [this commit](https://github.com/UrbanOS-Public/juno/commit/14743c8b8ce1203420330a0e5c10578f7c3d7445)
   for an example of adding a new ingress / subdomain